 One of our goals at ASWM is to draw attention to films, books, and other resources that will serve scholars and inform the general public.
 We invite scholars in a variety of fields to write our reviews.

 - Women and Goddesses in Myth and Sacred Text: An Anthology, Tamara Agha-Jaffar, editor.
-Review by Johanna H. Stuckey, Ph.D.
+Reviewed by Johanna H. Stuckey, Ph.D.

-- Creating Buddhas, by Isadora Gabrielle Leidenfrost, about an American woman who has mastered the ancient (and traditionally male) art of Tibetal thangka needlework.
+- Creating Buddhas, by Isadora Gabrielle Leidenfrost, about an American woman who has mastered the ancient (and traditionally male) art of Tibetan thangka needlework.
 Reviewed by Lydia Ruyle.

 - A Woman to Match A Mountain: Neal Forsling and Crimson Dawn by Karen Snyder, about a woman artist who created a “fairy tale” myth in 20th century Wyoming.
 Reviewed by Sid Reger.

-- Mami Wata: Arts for Water Spirits in Africa and its Diasporas, U Wisconsin Museum, review by Sid Reger, Ed.D.
+- Mami Wata: Arts for Water Spirits in Africa and its Diasporas, U Wisconsin Museum, Reviewed by Sid Reger.